-The Affinity Publisher is making a tough time to its competitors, especially for Adobe InDesign, and its unique attributes are filling the digital publishing space.
-Although it lacks certain features, the cost-effectiveness is enough to enter the market and stand against the industry giant – Adobe.
+The Affinity Publisher is making a tough time with its competitors, especially Adobe InDesign.
+Its unique attributes are filling the digital publishing space.
+Although it lacks certain features, the cost-effectiveness is enough to enter the market and stand against Adobe’s industry giant.

-Read further and found out who is the winner in the Affinity Publisher vs InDesign duel.
+Read further and find out who is the winner in the Affinity Publisher vs. InDesign duel.

 About The Affinity Publisher

-Serif released the full version of Affinity Publisher on June 2019, and it is running on a Mac OS and Microsoft Windows as well.
+Serif released the full version of Affinity Publisher in June 2019.
+It is running on a Mac OS and Microsoft Windows as well.

-Publisher works like InDesign and being the part of Serif product line alongside with Affinity Photo, and Affinity Designer makes him a powerful tool, and with the use of the whole family, you can create any type of publishing media imaginable.
+Publisher works like InDesign and is part of Serif’s product line alongside Affinity Photo.
+Affinity Designer makes him a powerful tool.
+With the use of the whole family, you can create any type of publishing media imaginable.

 Affinity Publisher Making it Hard for InDesign

-The Affinity Publisher provides several tutorial videos for the beginners.
-They help you to understand the essential functions like setting a new document or adding the text etc.
+The Affinity Publisher provides several tutorial videos for beginners.
+They help you understand the essential functions like setting a new document or adding the text etc.

-If you are a new user or even an advanced one, you should watch the introductory videos to utilize the program to the maximum.
+Suppose you are a new user or even an advanced one.
+In that case, you should watch the introductory videos to utilize the program to the maximum.

-The same feature is available in Publisher, but it works a bit differently than in InDesign, so you have to get used to its design process.
+The same feature is available in Publisher, but it works differently than in InDesign, so you have to get used to its design process.

 Features And Workflow

-If you haven’t used InDesign before, you will find Affinity Publisher smoother to use because it has a better UX design compared to InDesign, which makes you find the desired functions with ease and fewer clicks.
+If you haven’t used InDesign before, you will find Affinity Publisher smoother because it has a better UX design than InDesign, which makes you find the desired functions with ease and fewer clicks.

 Use For Different Media

-Affinity designer is not limited only for the use of print media, but you can also use it for making online presentations, e-books, and if you’re a UX designer, you can neven use it for creating wireframes for apps or websites.
+Affinity designer is not limited only to print media.
+Still, you can also use it for making online presentations e-books.
+If you’re a UX designer, you can neven use it for creating wireframes for apps or websites.

 What About The Performance?

 InDesign lacks in handling power of the workflow and is quite RAM thirsty.
-Especially users with slightly older computers or the ones who make designs on a laptop can definitely feel how much power InDesign needs for running.
+Especially users with slightly older computers or those who make designs on a laptop can definitely feel how much power InDesign needs for running.

 InDesign Fast Display function can resolve the problem to some degree.
-However, you would have to complete the design without seeing the actual pixel quality, which might lead to a problem later on in a printing process.
+However, you would have to complete the design without seeing the actual pixel quality, leading to a problem later on in the printing process.

-On the other hand, Publisher is quicker in handling the document.
-No matter what workstation you are using, PC or laptop: images will remain sharp, and you will not face any crushing problems which are typical for InDesign.
+On the other hand, the Publisher is quicker in handling the document.
+No matter what workstation you use, PC or laptop, images will remain sharp.
+You will not face any crushing problems, typical for InDesign.

 Imitation of The Interface

-To attract the users of InDesign, Publisher had to make the interface looking similar to InDesign, for instance, Strokes, Swatches, and Colors are in their usual positions.
+To attract the users of InDesign, Publisher had to make the interface look similar to InDesign.
+For instance, Strokes, Swatches, and Colors are in their usual positions.

-Even though the Publisher imitated some of the InDesign’s features, it improved the overall usability of a program, with the use of the vital commands available right at your fingertips.
+Even though the Publisher imitated some of the InDesign’s features, it improved the overall usability of a program, using the vital commands available right at your fingertips.

 Publisher’s assets panel is an attractive feature for many users.
 You can choose between different pre-made vector icons, which you can simply drag into your designs.
 This feature can improve and fasten your design process.